Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Flat Eyelets

 This eyelet variant has a neater look compared to the standard type, as the visible part is flatter.
-It comes in two forms: the punched style and the type that needs a tip hole.
-Additionally, there are decorative versions and those designed with mesh.
+Flat eyelets are popular in garment manufacturing, crafts, and packaging due to their streamlined profile, reducing bulk and creating a smooth finish.
+They come in two forms: the punched style and the type that needs a tip hole.
+Additionally, there are decorative versions and those designed with mesh for added aesthetic appeal and breathability in applications such as shoes, bags, and outerwear.

 Oval Eyelets